-In collaboration with Laboratory of Biophotonics
+In collaboration with Laboratory of genetically encoded molecular tools

 We developed new reversibly photoswitchable red fluorescent proteins based on FusionRed.
 These proteins, rsFusionRed1, 2 and 3, can be switched OFF and ON and by orange and green light, respectively.
 This photoswitching behavior allows to avoid illumination by phototoxic violet and blue light, which is commonly used for other photoswitchable proteins.
 Due to high brightness, high photostability, rapid photoswitching and low phototoxic excitation wavelengths rsFusionReds represent excellent tags for nanoscale imaging of living cells.